-Plantar Fasciitis and the role of orthotics..
+Treatment for Plantar Fasciitis and the role of orthotics..

 Orthotics are corrective foot devices.
 They are not the same as soft, spongy, rubber footbeds, gel heel cups etc. Gel and rubber footbeds may cushion the heels and feet, but they do not provide any biomechanical correction.
-In fact, gel can do the opposite and make an incorrect walking pattern even more unstable!

-How do exercises help with heel pain?
+How do exercises help aid fasciitis treatment?

 There are some simple daily exercises you can do to help ease heel pain.
 One of the main causes of plantar fasciitis is tightness in the calf muscles and tightness under the foot.
 Making the calf muscles longer and more flexible means that there is a less strain placed on the plantar fascia and also the achilles tendons.
 This is referred to as the Windlass Mechanism.

 Furthermore the plantar fascia ligament under the foot can become slightly more flexible by doing some simple exercises like the ball roll or towel stretch.
 Please visit this page for all recommended heel pain exercises.